Our 2018 wedding show guide and where to get tickets

 Here are some of the top wedding shows this year and how to get tickets to them.

-The National Wedding Show- (2 London dates)
+The National Wedding Show (2 London dates)

-Even though the biggest wedding event in the UK is just next month- you can still pick tickets up here.

-Ranging from £6.50 to £35 for children, adult and VIP package tickets, the show is a worthy one to get to for couples tying the knot who need a little inspiration.

-From Feb 16-18, the Olympia, London will be turned into every Bridezilla's dream - with plenty to look at to prepare for your big day.

-If a later date is better for you the National Wedding Show is also going to be held from April 14-15, with prices being exactly the same.
+The National Wedding Show is going to be held from April 14-15 next month, and there are still tickets.

-You can pick up tickets for this one, which will be held in London's ExCel, HERE.
+You can pick up tickets for this one HERE ranging from £14-£35.

+Event goers could make the most of the goody bag, fizz and Confetti Magazine on offer with the VIP package.

 What to expect...